William M. Rohan

-William M. Rohan was an American farmer from Outagamie County, Wisconsin, who served a number of terms as a member of the Wisconsin State Assembly between 1911 and 1949.
+William M. Rohan (March 31, 1873 – August 31, 1959) was an American farmer and Republican politician from Outagamie County, Wisconsin.
+He served several non-consecutive terms in the state assembly For most of his political career he was a Democrat, before switching parties in 1946.

 Background

 Rohan was born on March 31, 1873, in Buchanan, and would live there his whole life.
 He received his early education in public and parochial schools and later attended the Green Bay Business College.
 On October 6, 1906, he married Mamie E. Golden (born November 3, 1887).
 She died December 22, 1925, of pneumonia, leaving him with eight sons and two daughters.

 Public office

 Rohan was elected treasurer of the Town of Buchanan in 1905 and re-elected for the next four years, at the end of which time he resigned.
 He was first elected as a member of the Assembly in 1910 from Outagamie's 2nd Assembly district as a Democrat, with 1,711 votes against 1,600 for James D. Keelan (Republican) and 80 for Social Democrat Anton M. Miller.
 (Republican incumbent Peter Philipps Sr. was not a candidate.)
 He was assigned to the standing committees on Towns and Villages, and on labor and labor conditions.
 The 2nd district was slightly redistricted before the 1912 election, and Rohan was unseated by Republican Charles Mory, who polled 1,858 to Rohan's 1,823 and Miller's 97 votes.
 From 1922 to 1925 he was town chairman (equivalent to mayor) and thus ex officio member of the county board of supervisors.

 In 1928, his son John Rohan was elected to his old district.

 William Rohan returned to the Assembly in the election of 1932, unseating Republican William Bay, who had defeated John Rohan in 1930.
 In the weeks after the election, it was widely reported that the La Follette Progressives were hoping to make a deal with members of the massive new Democratic majority in the Assembly to elect Rohan as Speaker of the Assembly, a suggestion which he himself publicly repudiated.
 He was defeated by Bay (now running as a Progressive) in 1934, with 3,888 votes for Bay; 3,076 for Rohan, and 1536 for Republican George Fiedler.